AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 >title="Add all segments to schedule"
 >abstract="Enable to include all batch evaluation segments in the daily scheduled update at 3:30 PM UTC.
 Disable to remove all segments from the scheduled update."

-Select the **[!UICONTROL Browse]** tab to see a list of all the segment definitions for your IMS Organization.
+Select the **[!UICONTROL Browse]** tab to see a list of all the segment definitions for your organization.

 ![](../images/ui/overview/segment-browse-all.png)